 - 1. Actively engage students in the material. - 2.
 Provide an engaging way to outline and discuss important information in the readings. - 3.
 Reveal how individuals are understanding the material differently. - 4.
 Resolve discrepancies across students' understandings when they are revealed. - 5.
-Efficiently engage in stimulating thought and discussion that extends beyond what is explicitly stated in readings.
+Efficiently engage in stimulating thought and discussion that extends beyond what is explicitly stated in readings. - 6.
+Encourage students to reflect on the strengths and weaknesses of their own instructional/facilitation style.

-Over the course of the semester, each student will be expected to serve as a group leader 2 times (2 different weeks).
-Group leaders will be graded by individual group members on a 1 to 5 scale (1 = no leadership, 2 = minimal leadership, 3 = sufficient leadership, 4 = very good leadership, 5 = excellent leadership).
-Score sheets will be available on canvas for each week under Assignments.
-Dr. Patall and Rebecca will also give students a score for your leadership based on the following criteria:
+Over the course of the semester, each student will be expected to serve as a group leader twice (on 2 different weeks).
+Group leaders will be graded by each individual group member on a 1 to 5 scale (1 = no leadership, 2 = minimal leadership, 3 = sufficient leadership, 4 = very good leadership, 5 = excellent leadership).
+Group members grade group leaders by completing a score sheet (available on canvas under Assignments).
+Dr. Patall and Rebecca will also give leaders a score for leadership based on the following criteria:

 - 1. Actively engaged group members in discussion - 2.
 Encouraged group to discuss information pertinent to the readings - 3.
-Clear and coherent presentation of discussion to whole class dates and topics are on a first-come, first-served basis starting on January 22nd at 2pm.
-Please do not sign up before this so that everyone can have a chance to ask questions about this part of class during the first class meeting.
+Clear and coherent presentation of discussion to whole class